wegnerce/peng_et_al_2018/README.md

 **1. Bioinformatic processing of total RNA-derived sequences**
 ----------------------------------------------------------

-OTU clustering of rRNA-derived sequences was done using _usearch_ (v.7) (Edgar, 2010) applying the implemented _uclust_.
+OTU clustering of rRNA-derived sequences was done using _usearch_ (v.7) (Edgar, 2010) applying the implemented _uclust_ algorithm.
 A custom _python_ script was subsequently used to convert the resulting OTU table (in fact a usearch cluster format file) into a legacy OTU table matching the specifications of _qiime_ (v.1.9.1) (Caporaso et al., 2010), which was in turn converted into a _biom_ table.

 The original _python_ script (uc2otutab.py) by Robert Edgar is publicly available and its usage is in detail explained here: https://drive5.com/python/.
 We modified the script to match our internal naming conventions for datasets, and the script (uc2otutab_mod.py) is availabe from this repository.